Soldier hurt in Hayatabad operation embraces martyrdom

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: A soldier, who had sustained injuries during an operation in Phase-VII Hayatabad on Tuesday last, embraced martyrdom at a hospital, officials said on Saturday.
+PESHAWAR: A soldier, who had sustained injuries during an operation in Phase-VII Hayatabad on Tuesday last, succumbed to his injuries at hospital, officials said on Saturday.

 Lance Naik Zafar had sustained injuries during the exchange of fire with alleged terrorists hiding in a house in Phase-VII, Hayatabad.
 He was shifted to the Combined Military Hospital in Peshawar where he embraced martyrdom on Saturday.